Nancy Wilcox's house

 The article above was published in the Spokesman-Review newspaper on March 23rd, 1989.

-During his confession, Bundy claimed that he buried Wilcox's remains near the Capitol Reef National Park in Utah.
-If he was telling the truth, then it means that he made a 400-mile round trip in order to dispose of her body.
+During his confession, Bundy claimed that he buried Wilcox's remains near Capitol Reef National Park in Utah.
+If he was telling the truth, then it means that he made a 400-mile round trip to dispose of her body.

-Although the authorities discovered three separate sets of bones near the site, it was later determined that they belonged to animals.
+Although the authorities discovered three separate sets of bones near the site, it was later determined that they weren't human.

 Bundy's decision to bury his victim so far away may seem a bit excessive.
 However, there are two possible reasons for this.